MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 await Moralis.start({ serverUrl, appId, moralisSecret });

 ```
-with `moralisSecret` all API calls go directly to the API instead of passing through the Moralis Server first.
+with `moralisSecret` all API calls go directly to the API instead of passing through the Moralis Server.

 Note: While making request for web3/Solana API from front-end you can set rate limits for users, check [here](https://docs.moralis.io/moralis-server/web3-sdk/rate-limit) for more info